casalem98/Spotify-Playlist-from-Youtube/README.md

 3. This script iterates over all json files given from Youtube API, allowing it to go through all Youtube liked videos instead of only one page of the json files.

 # Files
+To run this program, you must download all the imports used for python.

 create_playlist.py - main code source

 client_secret.json - used for the Youtube Data v3 API, contains the api key, client id, etc.